 Nio is planning to launch a new brand for low-cost EVs as well.
 Without giving too much away, Bin Li said during last year’s earnings call that the relationship between the Nio and new mass-market brands will be Audi and Volkswagen or Lexus and Toyota.
 The models under this brand could serve as an alternative to models from budget EV brands, including Aiways and MG, both of which are present in Germany.
 We doubt there’s a plan to launch this new brand in Europe initially, though.

 Nio’s line-up, which currently includes three SUVs – ES6, EC6, and ES8, will expand to six cars in 2022.
 The three new Nio models, including the ET7 and ET5, will roll off the assembly line at the same JAC-NIO factory in Hefei, China, as the current cars.

 Intel subsidiary Mobileeye and German mobility service provider Sixt have collaborated to start offering Germany’s first commercial autonomous ride-sharing service in Munich from 2022.
 Customers will be able to access the service using either the Moovit app or the Sixt app.
 The two companies aim to expand the service across Germany and other European countries in the coming years.

 Mobileye will own the robotaxi fleet for the driverless ride-hailing service in Munich.
-One of these Mobileye Robotaxis will be a Nio ES8, which debuted at the 2021 Munich Motor Show (IAA 2021).
+One of these Mobileye Robotaxis will be a Nio ES8, which debuted in Germany at the 2021 Munich Motor Show (IAA 2021).
 This Nio ES8 fully integrates Mobileye’s self-driving system, called Mobileye Drive.